reddit12345/COMP3040A2/README.md

 2. Find the necessary files needed to be placed in the repository.
 3. Once all files are ready to be committed, click on "**Commit Changes**".

-## Hosting a Static Website
+## Build a Static Website
 - Static site generators offers a good way to build documentation websites easily.
 - Site generators processes markup languages (like Markdown) to provide a unique variety of themes to let the documentation stand out.
-- Jekyll is one of many site generators
+- Jekyll is one of many site generators currently being used by thousands.

+ ### Host
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTczMzE0MTAsMTY2MjMyMTk0NCwtMz
-I5MzQ1NTY5LC0xMTY5MDIzODAxLDE1Mzc3MzE5MzksMTgyMDY2
-MzYyNiwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbNTY3ODUwOTI2LDE2NjIzMjE5NDQsLTMyOT
+M0NTU2OSwtMTE2OTAyMzgwMSwxNTM3NzMxOTM5LDE4MjA2NjM2
+MjYsLTIwODg3NDY2MTJdfQ==
 -->